jia1/jia1.github.io/content/posts/auto-configuring-controllers-and-repositories.md

 (You may be wondering why there are reactive Mongo repositories.
 It's because we are transitioning from a reactive codebase to a non-reactive one.)

-However, there was no other useful information as the consumer did not log any errors.
+However, there was no other useful information as the consumer didn't log any errors.
 The MongoDB provisioner was a massive platform with a ton of logs.
-I did not know which one to check and whether I should even check those logs.
+I didn't know which one to check and whether I should even check those logs.
 I proceeded to scrutinise both the consumer and the custom starter's codebases.

 This line piqued my curiosity: